maykar/plex_assistant/README.md

 * `"play Breaking Bad"`
 * `"play Pets 2 on the Kitchen Chromecast"` ( Should automatically match "Secret Life of Pets 2" )

-Season and Episode selection aren't built in yet.
+Season/Episode selection and Music/Photos aren't built in yet.

 #### Cast Device
 A cast device will only be found if at the end of the command and proceeded with the phrase `"on the"`.